boeckmann/asm6502/README.md

 ## Listing Files
-ASM6502 is capable of producing listing files containing the generated code in hexedecimal representation along the lines of the input file.
+ASM6502 is capable of producing listing files containing the generated code in hexadecimal representation along the lines of the input file.

 The column *FPos* indicates the position in the output file while *PC* indicates the address of the program counter.
-FPos and PC may not be in sync if an *.ORG* directive is used in the assembler text.
+FPos and PC may not be in sync if an *.ORG* directive is used.

 The listing also contains a list of global labels and variables, once sorted by address and once sorted by name.
-2-digit hex values in symbol table indicate values of type byte.
+2-digit hex values in the symbol table indicate values of type byte.
 4-digit hex values are of type word.

 Listing of the `helloc64.asm` file from the introduction: